-The existing buy-back authority, granted at the AGM of the Company held on 11 May 2016, permits the Company to make market purchases of up to 14.99 per cent. of the Company's issued ordinary share capital as at 1 April 2016 and expires at the forthcoming AGM.
+The existing buy-back authority, granted at the AGM of the Company held on 11 May 2017, permits the Company to make market purchases of up to 14.99 per cent. of the Company's issued ordinary share capital as at 27 March 2017 and expires at the forthcoming AGM.
 The authority, under Resolution 11, if conferred, will only be exercised if, in the Directors' opinion, a repurchase would be in the best interests of shareholders as a whole and would result in an increase in the net asset value per Ordinary Share for the remaining shareholders.

-The Directors propose to renew the authority at this year's AGM, and seek authority to purchase up to 3,096,609 Ordinary Shares (being 14.99 per cent. of the issued share capital as at 27 March 2017).
-This authority will expire at the conclusion of the AGM of the Company in 2018 (or, if earlier, the date following 15 months from this year's AGM).
+The Directors propose to renew the authority at this year's AGM and seek authority to purchase up to 3,094,545 Ordinary Shares (being 14.99 per cent. of the issued share capital as at 28 March

+2018 the latest practicable date prior to publication of this notice).
+This authority will expire at the conclusion of the AGM of the Company in 2019 (or, if earlier, the date following 15 months from this year's AGM).
 Purchases of Ordinary Shares will only be made through the market for cash at prices below the prevailing net asset value per Ordinary Share.
-Under the Listing Rules of the Financial Conduct Authority, the maximum price that can be paid is not more than the higher of (i) 5 per cent. above the average market values of the ordinary shares for the five business days before the day on which the purchase is made and (ii) that stipulated by Article 5 (i) of the Buy-back and Stabilisation Regulation.
+Under the Listing Rules of the Financial Conduct Authority, the maximum price (excluding expenses) that can be paid is not more than the higher of (i) 5 per cent. above the average market values of the ordinary shares for the five business days before the day on which the purchase is made; (ii) the price of the last independent trade on the trading venue where the purchase is carried out; and (iii) the highest current independent purchase bid on that venue.
 The minimum price that may be paid will be 25p per share (being the nominal value of a share).
 Ordinary shares that are purchased will be cancelled.
+The effect of any cancellation would be to reduce the number of shares in issue.
 In making purchases, the Company will deal only with member firms of the London Stock Exchange.